Just Around the Corner:

 Connect with your Club Virtually:

-4-H is the youth development program of Washington State University Extension, and is managed jointly by the U.S. Department of Agriculture, Washington’s land grant university (WSU) and Pierce County government.
+4-H is the youth development program of Washington State University Extension, and is managed jointly by the U.S. Department of Agriculture, Washington’s land grant university (WSU) and Spokane County government.
 4-H is everywhere – in cities, suburbs, small towns, and rural communities.
 4-H is the largest youth development organization in the nation.
 The United States has more than five million members and 600,000 leaders.
 Around the world, 4-H-type clubs exist in at least 82 countries.
 4-H serves a broad clientele, with expanded program focus using a variety of delivery methods that incorporate its theme of learn by doing.

 Washington State University 4-H Youth Development is assisting young people to become productive citizens who are engaged in positive change in order to meet the needs of a diverse and changing society.